breatheco-de/content/src/content/lesson/bootstrap-tutorial-of-bootstrap-5.md

 ## What you really need to know about Bootstrap

-Bootstrap official documentation is amazing!
+The bootstrap official documentation is amazing!
 We don’t need to start copying and pasting all their posts.
 Please visit the following and focus on reading these topics:

 + [The grid system.](https://getbootstrap.com/docs/5.2/layout/grid/)
 + [Styling Forms.](https://getbootstrap.com/docs/5.2/forms/overview/)